crs196/attendance/README.md

 ![Off-Camp Staff list](resources/images/instructions/off_camp_staff.png)

-Clicking on **Show On-Camp Staff** will pop up a list of all staff members listed in the attendance file that are currently off of camp, listed by bunk/position.
+Clicking on **Show On-Camp Staff** will pop up a list of all staff members listed in the attendance file that are currently on camp, listed by bunk/position.
 Clicking on the name of a person in this list will cause a dropdown to appear that allows you to manually sign them in.

 ![Manual Sign-Out dropdown](resources/images/instructions/manual_sign_in.png)